The best Garmin watches 2024: make the right choice for the sport you love

 No maps and navigation

 Torn between a smartwatch and a dedicated sports watch?
 The Venu 3 strikes a great balance, offering excellent GPS and fitness features, plus everyday smartwatch tools like quick access to your phone's voice assistant, and the ability to take calls from your wrist via the built-in microphone.
-It's hard to overstate just how useful that is; during testing I found myself using Google Assistant far more often than I would usually, answering those little questions that come up during the day right on my wrist.
+It's hard to overstate just how useful that is; during testing our tester found themselves using Google Assistant far more often than normal, as it was easy to answer those little questions that come up during the day right on their wrist.

 It's a step up from the Venu 2 Plus (released in 2022) with a new heart rate sensor for more accurate biometrics, and a choice of two sizes rather than just one.
-It was the first watch to feature Garmin's new Sleep Coaching (I particularly appreciate the new nap detection that factors daytime snoozes into your recovery requirements) and if you're in the US you can use it to check for an irregular heartbeat using the ECG app.
+It was the first watch to feature Garmin's new Sleep Coaching and if you're in the US you can use it to check for an irregular heartbeat using the ECG app.

 The biggest drawback is the lack of mapping.
 Despite its bright, high resolution screen, which seems ideally suited to navigation, you can't download maps or GPX routes to the Venu 3.
 If that's something you really need, and you want an AMOLED display, you should take a look at the Garmin Epix (Gen 2) instead.